mecid/mecid.github.io/_posts/2023-04-11-mastering-canvas-in-swiftui.md

 The *Canvas* view doesn't have an accessibility tree because it is a simple 2D graphics engine.
 Instead, you can attach a set of accessibility view modifiers that SwiftUI provides us to make its content accessible to everyone.

 #### Conclusion
 Today we learned how to use the *Canvas* view to draw rich 2D graphics in SwiftUI without using Shape API.
 You should use the *Canvas* view whenever you need immediate mode drawing by skipping SwiftUI rendering.
+I hope you enjoy the post.
+Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
+Thanks for reading, and see you next week!